swizzin/docs.swizzin.ltd/docs/dev/setup.md

 ### Updating mechanism
 The updater will always reset `/etc/swizzin` to the lastest commit in `master`, which you don't necessarily always want.

-We have made a couple ways to make sure that you can skip that
+We have made a couple ways to make sure that you can skip that, so that you can then manipulate the content of the directory on your own.

 *  Running `box update --no-git`
 *  Making `/etc/swizzin` a symlink to some other directory on your FS